mbmccormick/mbmccormick.github.io/_posts/2012-01-30-deploying-xinu-to-linksys-routers-at-purdue-university.md

 ## Build XINU for Linksys

-1. Download the kernel source from <a href="http://www.cs.purdue.edu/homes/cs354/Lab1/xinu-12Spring-lab1-linksys.tar.gz" data-proofer-ignore>the course website</a> to your workstation.
+1. Download the kernel source from <a href="http://www.cs.purdue.edu/homes/cs354/Lab1/xinu-12Spring-lab1-linksys.tar.gz">the course website</a> to your workstation.

 2. Extract the source code with the following command.
 `tar -zxvf xinu-12Spring-lab1-linksys.tar.gz`